saikumarsk2210/Mock-Interview-ver-0.1/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if you add one).
+This project is licensed under the MIT License

 ## Future Work / Ideas
 *   Implement a more sophisticated follup question system to keep the flow of the interview authentic.